-Disapproval of every measure taken against the Nawab. or against the life of that Prince.
+Disapproval of every measure taken against the Nawab.
 "Although we have not received any letter from you since that which bore date the 14th February 1763, which gave us some general account of very disagreeable altercations with the Nawab, yet private advices have been received which take notice that the Nawab having made repeated complaints of the notorious abuse of Dustucks by which he lost great part of his customs, and having obtained no redress, he at once overset the Company's servants by declaring all goods custom free, so that their Dustucks are of no use.